 Data data{ /*...*/ };

-This is a quite useful and often used convention.
+This is quite a valid and often-used convention.
 If a data type has private or protected members, make it a class.

-This rule is also called data hiding and is one of the corner stones of object oriented class design.
-It means that you should think about two interfaces to your class.
+This rule, also called data hiding, is one of the cornerstones of object-oriented class design.
+It means that you should think about two interfaces for your class.
 A public interface for the general use case and a protected interface for derived classes.
 The remaining members should be private.

 I will continue with the more special rules.
 Here is an overview: